brothman01/TV-Assistant/README.md

 	2. $ java TVAssistant

 ###3.
 Command Reference:
-‘reminders’ - Get reminders to watch episodes that have already aired but that have not been watched.
+**reminders** - Get reminders to watch episodes that have already aired but that have not been watched.
-‘list’ - lists all of the available commands
-‘info’ - get info on a show or list all shows tracked by the program ’toggle’ - change the ‘watched’ of an episode
-‘update’ - updates the data with current information from the web.
+**list** - lists all of the available commands **info** - get info on a show or list all shows tracked by the program **toggle** - change the ‘watched’ of an episode **update** - updates the data with current information from the web.
-‘watchedFile’ - populates the watched file with ‘true’ for every episode.
-‘random’ - get a random episode of a show
+*watchedFile** - populates the watched file with ‘true’ for every episode. (will be removed in later versions) **random** - get a random episode of a show

 ###4.
 How do the data files work
 There are two main ways that the program gets data about your favorite shows: from the local data file and from the web.
 Obviously the web has more current and complete data available about each show, but the local data file allows the user to customize the program to perform whatever checks they want.